Atsidas/the-wild-oasis-website/README.md

     Tailwind CSS: A utility-first CSS framework for rapid UI development.
     Supabase: An open-source Firebase alternative providing backend services like database and authentication.
     Google Authentication: Secure and fast authentication using Google profiles.

-Contributing

-Contributions are welcome!
-To contribute:

-    Fork the project
-    Create your feature branch (git checkout -b feature/YourFeature) Commit your changes (git commit -m 'Add some feature') Push to the branch (git push origin feature/YourFeature) Open a pull request